rclone/rclone/docs/content/commands/rclone.md

       --drive-chunk-size int              Upload chunk size.
 Must a power of 2 >= 256k. (default 8M) --drive-formats string              Comma separated list of preferred formats for downloading Google docs. (default "docx,xlsx,pptx,svg")
       --drive-full-list                   Use a full listing for directory list.
+More data but usually quicker. (obsolete) --drive-list-chunk int              Size of listing chunk 100-1000.
+0 to disable. (default 1000) --drive-skip-gdocs                  Skip google documents in all listings.
-More data but usually quicker. (obsolete) --drive-upload-cutoff int           Cutoff for switching to chunked upload (default 8M) --drive-use-trash                   Send files to the trash instead of deleting permanently.
+      --drive-upload-cutoff int           Cutoff for switching to chunked upload (default 8M) --drive-use-trash                   Send files to the trash instead of deleting permanently.
       --dropbox-chunk-size int            Upload chunk size.
 Max 150M. (default 128M)